Kilt accessories: Daywear and evening wear

 Traditionalists insist that unornamented brown leather belts, sporrans, and shoes should be worn for daywear.
-Black leather and silver ornamentation are reserved for evening wear (White tie, Black tie, or Mess dress).
-A gentleman's Argyll Jacket in tweed or solid color is suitable for daywear for those occasions that would usually require a sports jacket or lounge suit, while an Argyll Jacket in black or a Prince Charlie Jacket are suitable for evening wear.
+Black leather and silver ornamentation are reserved for evening wear (white tie, black tie, or mess dress).
+A gentleman's Argyll jacket in tweed or solid color is suitable for daywear for those occasions that would usually require a sports jacket or lounge suit, while an Argyll Jacket in black or a Prince Charlie jacket are suitable for evening wear.
 With some ensembles, a fly plaid is added in the form of a pleated cloth in the same tartan as the kilt, cast over the shoulder and fastened below the shoulder with a plaid brooch.

-In addition, many kilt wearers have opted for a jacketless approach, especially at hot summer Highland Games gatherings.
+In addition, many kilt wearers have opted for a jacketless approach, especially at hot summer Highland games gatherings.
 One style of shirt which is quite common at Highland gatherings is the grandfather shirt, or the Jacobite shirt.
 These are modern reproductions (or at least reasonably close facsimiles) of the older, pre-Culloden style of shirt.
 These are full cut shirts with an open, lace-up collar and come in at least a small variety of colors.

 Headgear

 At modern Highland gatherings, participants in Highland attire can be seen wearing a wide variety of headgear, most going without any headgear at all.
 But there are two types in particular in widespread usage which are most distinctly Scottish, the Balmoral and the Glengarry.

 The Balmoral (named after Balmoral Castle, near Aberdeen, Scotland) is a round, brimless cap, flat on top, with trailing ribbons, and with a ball on top called a toorie.
-It is often worn with a hackle and a clan crest badge.
+It is often worn with a clan crest badge, and in pipe-band uniform with a hackle.

 The Glengarry is another type of cap, somewhat wedge-shaped, longer than wider, creased lengthwise on the top, and with trailing ribbons.
 It is named after Glengarry valley in Inverness-shire in Scotland.

 Both types come in a variety of colors, but black is most usual.
-And in both cases, there can be "dicing" around the band of the cap.
+And in both cases, there can be dicing around the band of the cap (typically for pipe-band uniform).
 Both styles will also come with a place on the side of the cap for affixing a clan crest badge.